I may earn money or products from the companies mentioned in this post. As an Amazon Affiliate I earn from qualifying purchases.

 The fact of the matter is, your calendar isn’t going to book itself.
 It might seem like an obvious statement, but you sitting there doing nothing about it isn’t going to change anything.

 So, here are a few lead ideas for wedding planners to get a jumpstart on bringing in fresh new leads, so you have a chance to turn the leads into booked weddings.
+Use the lead ideas for wedding planners as is or as inspiration for coming up with your own ideas.

 Email marketing is the way to stay top of mind with brides + grooms at all stages of the wedding planning process.